 2. “Cybersecurity is not just a technical problem”

 In spite of the technical nature of the domain, Mr. Daniel espouses a holistic risk management approach to cybersecurity.
-He points out that the challenge encompasses political, economical, psychological and behavioral factors.
+He points out that the challenge encompasses political, economic, psychological and behavioral factors.

 For example, Mr. Daniel wrote in the Harvard Business Review: “Sharing information among people at human speed may work in many physical contexts, but it clearly falls short in cyberspace.
 As long [as] we continue to try to map physical-world models onto cyberspace, they will fall short in some fashion.”